twocitizenships/nextjs-blog/README.md

-### Next.js Biography
+### twocitizenships blog

+nextjs-blog-twocitizenships.vercel.app/

 Created this to serve as a portfolio and contact page.

-Using this as a template for other projects I have.
+Using this repo as a template for other projects I have.